 The buses offer features similar to our existing fleet with the exception of its power source.
 Instead of diesel fuel, the buses use electricity stored in on-board batteries to drive the electric motor.
-This electricity comes from overnight charging kiosks as well as a quick-charging kiosk that can charge a bus in as little as eight minutes.
-Through a process called degenerative braking the vehicle's constant stops also provides electricity to the batteries.
+This electricity comes from overnight charging kiosks as well as a quick-charging kiosk located at the Depot.
+Through a process called regenerative braking, the vehicle's constant stops also provides electricity to the batteries.

 GTA has long encouraged the community to "Dump The Pump" and ride public transit, and the Proterra bus will a stranger to the diesel fuel pump.
 Because no fossil fuel is used, the only emission from the battery-electric bus is water.
 There's also a reduced noise level for riders and the communities in which the buses operate.
 When placed into service, GTA expects to save $850,000 in fuel and maintenance per bus over 10 years.
 In addition to the energy saving features, the battery-electric bus will offer our newest perk to riders: under-seat USB ports for charging phones and mobile devices.

 The first buses are now being built.
 You are welcome to follow #TheFridayBuild by following us on Twitter or viewing the pictures below: